The FIFA World Cup is the biggest football competition in the world, organised every four years.

 8. Helmut Rahn - 10 goals

 This all time World Cup top scorers' list starts with German striker Helmut Rahn.
-He was quite prolific for West Germany at the 1954 and 1958 editions of the FIFA World Cup tournament.
+He was quite prolific for West Germany at the 1954 and 1958 editions of the World Cup.

 Rahn, who was known as the Boss (Der Boss), netted the winning goal in the final of the 1954 World Cup.